Muhammad1nabil/NYCTaxiTrips/README.md

 this is hourly distribution of trips across the day. also shows similar numbers all the day which is strange that number of trips in mid day almost equals mid night.

 The script generates a bar chart to display this data to be more visual.

+## Draft scripts

+### draft_script1.py
+this script is doing the same as answer_script.py without queries but using pandas package.

+### draft_script2.py
+this script is a try to solve a regression problem to predict fare amount(inclusive tolls) from pickup and dropoff locations.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.